gildas/gitflow-hooks/README.md

 .\hook-it.ps1 -Path /path/to/repo
 ```

-The script will check if the repository is valid and has git-flow already, if not it complains.
+The script will check if the repository is valid and has git-flow already, if not it will try to initialize it in the repository.

+The script also checks if your installed git-flow is the AVH edition, and stops if it is not the case.

 ## Configuration